mittelmark/DGTcl/pandoc-tcl-filter/pandoc-tcl-filter.md

     * fix for parray and "puts stdout"
 * 2021-11-15 Version 0.3.2
     * --help argument support
+    * --version argument support
+    * filters for Pikchr, PIC and EQN
+* 2021-11-30 Version 0.3.3
+    * filter for R plots: `.rplot`

 ## SEE ALSO

 * [Readme.html](Readme.html) - more information and small tutorial
+* [Examples](examples/example-eqn.html) - more examples for the filters
 * [Tclers Wiki page](https://wiki.tcl-lang.org/page/pandoc%2Dtcl%2Dfilter) - place for discussion
 * [Pandoc filter documentation](https://pandoc.org/filters.html) - more background and information on how to implement filters in Haskell and Markdown
 * [Lua filters on GitHub](https://github.com/pandoc/lua-filters)